How Microsoft's Azure Cloud Option Stacks Up in the Modern Workplace

 Cloud certification level protection shows industry leadership in data security.

-Although according to the study below, security is one of the greatest benefits reported by midsize companies using the cloud, it’s still a new option to many organizations, and security concerns can hold companies back.
+Although according Figure 2, security is one of the greatest benefits reported by midsize companies using the cloud, it’s still a new option to many organizations, and security concerns can hold companies back.
 A recent National Association of State Chief Information Officers (NASCIO) survey found cybersecurity is the top priority of CIOs.

 Our partner Microsoft, which announced Aug 3, 2016, that it obtained the ISO/IEC 27017:2015 cloud certification, has made an unprecedented commitment to the defense of its customers’ data.